-One of the learning principles which is embedded in our school is the Dr Spencer Kagan's Cooperative Learning and Active Engagement Principles.
-Prior to moving to Lincolnshire, our Head teacher had the amazing opportunity to learn about this and be trained in the principles first hand in Florida, America whilst teaching in Cheshire.
+One of the learning principles which is embedded in our school is the Dr Spencer Kagan's Co-operative Learning and Active Engagement Principles.
+Prior to moving to Lincolnshire, our Head teacher had the amazing opportunity to learn about this and be Tell me and I forget Teach me and I remember Involve me and I learn.
+Benjamin Tranklin trained in the principles first hand in Florida, America whilst teaching in Cheshire.
 The staff at Frances Olive Anderson C of E Primary School have fully committed to using these principles and structures, this has been developed since 2015 and we are still introducing new ideas and training new staff in these principles for learning.
 Please see below for a brief overview of what this entails: